Life and Physical Sciences

 Read more

-Career Power Hour- Your Exploration Lab
+Spring Career Power Hours: Your Exploration Lab

-Join us for our brand-new program, Career Power Hour- Your Exploration Lab!
-Happening every Thursday and Friday from 10-11AM in WPU 238 and on Zoom.
-Starting Friday, August 15th, attend a Career Power Hour to brainstorm or work on anything …
+Join us for Career Power Hour- Your Exploration Lab!
+Happening every Thursday and Friday from 10-11AM in WPU 238 and on Zoom (link on Handshake)!
+Attend a Career Power Hour to work on anything career related with the advice and …

 By Gabby Brumond